Computer Science & Computer Engineering

 Key Pairs

-While your account login credentials (i.e., OpenStack user name and password) provide access to the web UI, you will use a SSH to sign into your running instances.
+While your account login credentials (i.e., OpenStack user name and password) provide access to the web UI, you will use SSH to sign into your running instances.
 The type of SSH authentication used here relies on public/private key pairs, so you should generate such a key pair before creating your first instance.
 OpenStack's key pairs interface is shown below.
 To display it, click on Compute and then Key Pairs on the left-hand portion of the web UI.

 OpenStack keypair page